y-program-tho/y_footy_analytics_tho/README.md

 # y_footy_analytics_tho

-The purpose of y_footy_analytics_tho is to have a data visualisations that can show me trends and outliers based on football leagues to make better decisions for my FPL, which will help others who want to attain a competive edge to their teams transfers and selsction.
+The purpose of y_footy_analytics_tho is to have a data visualisations that can show me trends and outliers based on football leagues to make better decisions for my FPL, which will help others who want to attain a competive edge to their teams transfers and selections.

 The intention is to build various iterations of this web-based platform.
 For version 1.0 I itend to use the following technolgies to build the platform:
 - Python (Programming langauge)